0C4/fm/readme.md

 # FM

-FM is a file manager writen in Haskell, modeled as a port of the "ranger" file manager.
+FM is a file manager writen in Haskell, modeled after the "ranger" file manager.